 The Holi festival in Calcutta during the 1850s has been captured in this painting commissioned by the British.
 It has men daubed with red powder dancing, singing and drumming towards a tank.
 In the centre, a man is being carried on a flat charpoy.
 Bystanders include ascetics and sweetmeat sellers.
 Even till this day, Holi in Bengal is incomplete without sweets!

 And in case you’re wondering whether like us, the kids back then had access to local kirana shops for the “extra” colour and Holi supplies, here’s a painting by William Carpenter, showing three small children standing in front of a stall in the Sadr bazaar in Poona (Pune), India.
-They are inspecting the flowers and coloured powders on sale.
+They are inspecting the flowers and coloured powders on sale for Holi.

 In Orissa, Holi coincides with the Dhol Yatra.
 Again, here’s a Company Style painting depicting one of the early Dhol Yatras in 1820.